Naming and Branding Agency

 Sometimes imitation is flattery, sometimes it demonstrates a complete lack of originality and / or corporate ethics.

-Naming and branding parody site Landor has posted an article which they claim authorship of called “How not to name“, accompanied by a photo of Anthony Shore, head of global naming at Landor.
+Naming and branding parody site Landor has posted an article in which they claim authorship of called “How not to name“, accompanied by a photo of Anthony Shore, head of global naming at Landor.
 It is posted on a section of their website that they ironically named “Thinking”.

 Here is an except (from point 2, paragraph 3):